Mediawiki-wysiwyg/WYSIWYG-CKeditor/WYSIWYG/ckeditor_source/_ReadMe-ckeditor_source.txt

 7. For compile purposes
    ckeditor_source\dev\builder\build-config.js #Set: "skin: 'kama'" and list all included plugins.

 ---------------------------------------------------------------------------------
-How to compile CKeditor and WYSIWYG...
+How to compile CKeditor and WYSIWYG and create minified runtime version:

 1. You need f.ex linux system (bash shell) with git and internet connection.
    Build command "build.sh" requires java.
 It also may require connection to X-window system.